 GB Rarity Status: None

 Flight period: May to July

 Plant associations: Fens and marshes.
-Calamagrostis epigejos (wood small-reed), Phragmites communis (common reed), various grasses including Agropyron repens (couch grass), Arrhenatherum elatius (false oat-grass), Phalaris arundinacea (reed canary grass)
+Calamagrostis epigejos (Wood Small-reed), Phragmites australis (Common Reed), and various grasses including Elytrigia repens (Common Couch Grass), Arrhenatherum elatius (False Oat-grass), Phalaris arundinacea (Reed Canary Grass).

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London